 portraying the fortune-teller girl as imposter, inferring a young. adolescent male, serving to

 further Adams's conjectures regarding Homer’s sexual orientation.
-While in one recorded
+Supposedly, in one recorded

 incident attested to by the model – apparently unable to secure a female model.
 Homer did coax

-and pay a youth, one Joseph Keenan, to pose in a landscape at Waverly Oaks as a shepherdess in
+and pay a youth, one Joseph Keenan, to pose in a landscape at Waverly Oaks in

-frock and bonnet at a distance with body and face turned away from the viewer.
-Keenan, who did
+frock and bonnet at a distance with body and face turned away from the viewer –

 pose for Blueboy, could have posed for both works within a ﬁve-day period in 1873.
 One has no